Aurelio logo

 [input] -> main_agent -> web_search_subagent -> [output]

-Because we are using fewer LLM generations to produce our answer, we can generate it much more quickly, as we skip the return trip through the orchestrator.
+Because we are using less LLM generations to produce our answer, we can generate an answer much more quickly as we skip the return trip through the orchestrator.

-The handoff speed improvement is terrific, but it's not all sunshine and rainbows.
-With handoffs, our workflow can no longer handle queries requiring multiple agents.
-The pros and cons of each structure will need to be considered when deciding what structure to use for a particular use case.
+The handoff speed improvement is great but also results in a negative — our workflow can no longer handle queries that require multiple agents to answer.
+When deciding what structure to use for a particular use-case, the pros and cons of each structure will need to be considered.

 Let's jump into implementing our handoff agents workflow.